Christians Targeted in Sudan’s ‘Ethnic Cleansing’

 In Kadugli, the capital of South Kordofan, at least four church buildings have been razed and more than 20 Christians killed, he said.

-“The Islamic north sees Nuba Christians as infidels who need to be Islamized through Jihad,” the source said.
+“The Islamic north sees Nuba Christians as infidels who need to be Islamized through a struggle or fight against the enemies of Islam.,” the source said.
 “But the fact of the matter is this war is ethnic cleansing – a religious as well as political war, indeed a complex situation.”

 Between June 2011 and March 2012, four church buildings have been destroyed, said another humanitarian worker; they belonged to the Episcopal Church of Sudan, the Roman Catholic Church, the Sudanese Church of Christ and the Evangelical Presbyterian Church.